christianbookout/glisser/README.md

-# game-server
+# glisser

-A Haskell game server library for writing multiplayer games with a client-server architecture.
+A Haskell game server for playing a Chickapig-inspired board game.